isaak11salami/FOSE7901_Placement1/r/data/output/output_medata.md

-This folder contains the plots generated from R Studio during data analysis for this project
+This folder contains the plots generated from R Studio during data analysis for this project.